photoprism/photoprism-docs/README.md

 **The content will be updated automatically when changes are detected.**

+### Deployment ###

+When you merge the main/master branch to `deploy`, the live documentation is automatically created, uploaded and will be visible shortly.

 ### Contributor License Agreement (CLA) ###

 After submitting your first pull request, you will automatically be asked to [accept our CLA](https://link.photoprism.app/cla):